leptos-rs/leptos/README.md

 - **Isomorphic**: Leptos provides primitives to write isomorphic server functions, i.e., functions that can be called with the “same shape” on the client or server, but only run on the server.
 This means you can write your server-only logic (database requests, authentication etc.) alongside the client-side components that will consume it, and call server functions as if they were running in the browser.
 - **Web**: Leptos is built on the Web platform and Web standards.
 The router is designed to use Web fundamentals (like links and forms) and build on top of them rather than trying to replace them.
 - **Framework**: Leptos provides most of what you need to build a modern web app: a reactive system, templating library, and a router that works on both the server and client side.
-- **Fine-grained reactivity**: The entire framework is build from reactive primitives.
+- **Fine-grained reactivity**: The entire framework is built from reactive primitives.
 This allows for extremely performant code with minimal overhead: when a reactive signal’s value changes, it can update a single text node, toggle a single class, or remove an element from the DOM without any other code running. (_So, no virtual DOM!_)
 - **Declarative**: Tell Leptos how you want the page to look, and let the framework tell the browser how to do it.

 ## Learn more